SankalpaDutta012/PDF_Insights/README.md

-# PDF Analyzer
+# PDF Insights

-PDF Analyzer is an intelligent document management system that revolutionizes how you interact with your personal PDF library.
+PDF Insights is an intelligent document management system that revolutionizes how you interact with your personal PDF library.
 Instead of treating documents as isolated files, our application creates connections between related content across your entire collection.

 ## What We Built